Detection under Privileged Information: Limitations

-In this section, we discuss the required dataset properties, algorithm parameters, training and run-time overhead of using privileged information for detection.
+In this section, we discuss the required dataset properties, algorithm parameters, training, and runtime overhead of using privileged information for detection.
 We also present guidelines and cautionary warnings for use of privileged information in realistic deployment environments.
 A summary of an approach selection criteria is presented in Table~\ref{table:approachSelection}.

 \textbf{Model Dependency.} Model selection is a task of picking an appropriate model (\eg classifier) to construct a detection function from a set of potential models.
-Knowledge transfer can be applied to a model of choice, as privileged features are inferred with any accurate selected mapping function.
+Knowledge transfer can be applied to a model of choice, as privileged features are inferred with any accurately selected mapping function.
 Distillation requires a model with a softmax output layer for obtaining probability vectors.
-However, we adapt model influence to SVM's objective function as a unified algorithm.
+However, we adapt model influence to SVM's objective function.

 \textbf{Detection Overhead.} The mapping functions used in knowledge transfer may introduce detection delays while estimating the privileged features.
 For instance, weighted similarity introduced in Section~\ref{sec:knowledgeTransfer} defers estimation until detection without learning a function at training time (\ie lazy learner).
 This may introduce a detection bottleneck if dataset includes a large number of samples.
 To solve this problem, we apply stratified sampling to reduce the size of the dataset.
 Furthermore, constructing mapping functions at training time such as regression-based minimize the delay of estimating privileged features.
-For instance, in our experiments, weighted-similarity is used to estimate ten privileged features of 5K training samples less than a second delay on 2.6GHz 2-core Intel i5 processor with 8GB RAM.
+For instance, in our experiments, weighted-similarity is used to estimate ten privileged features of 5K training samples in less than a second delay on 2.6GHz 2-core Intel i5 processor with 8GB RAM.
 Regression reduces this value to milliseconds.
-Therefore, if delay at run-time is the primary concern, we suggest using model influence and distillation for learning the detection model, as they introduce no overhead at runtime.
+Therefore, if delay at runtime is the primary concern, we suggest using model influence and distillation for learning the detection model, as they introduce no overhead at runtime.